parryc/thevoid/templates/leflan/language_bavarian-german.md

 4. future – an action that will occur at a future time

 When learning new verbs it is helpful to learn the 3SG, 3PL, perfect participle.
 The first two, 3SG and 3PL help you know the singular and plural roots for the present tense.
 The perfect participle will be used for other tenses.

+The general rule is that the conjugated verb goes in the "2nd position" in the sentence.
+"I hob...", for example.
+The participle often goes at the end.
+In relative clauses (nobensätze, lit. side clauses), the verb often goes at the end.

 ## Present Tense